 Weston College has sponsored the Learning Space and has worked with the Town Council and museum staff to furnish the space to meet the needs of a variety of audiences.

 This is the biggest project the Town Council has undertaken and there are plans to start developing phase 2 of the museum which will bring in the rear courtyard, back of house areas and Clara’s Cottage.

-The museum team is working towards the museum being dementia friendly when we reopen in the summer and have been leading or supporting various reminiscence activities.
+The museum team is working towards the museum being dementia friendly and have been leading or supporting various reminiscence activities.
 The Alzheimer’s Society is supporting us in this goal and have provided useful information and ideas for engaging with people living with dementia.
 The museum has also joined the North Somerset Dementia Action Alliance, which was set up to make life better for people with dementia and their families and carers.
 The group raises awareness of dementia with businesses, organisations and individuals, encouraging them to sign up to the National Dementia Declaration and helping them to create a sustainable action plan.
 If you would like to read more about our reminiscence activities then head to our Reminiscence page

 We are also working with a number of other local organisations, such as Vision North Somerset, to try to make the new museum as accessible as possible to visitors with a range of disabilities, hearing impairments or sight impairments.
 Whereas the old museum building was not fully accessible, due to the lack of a lift, the new museum now has a small lift that can enable wheelchair users to access the upper floor and fully enjoy the new displays.

 Spaces to Hire

 As previously, the museum will have different spaces available for hire, including the wonderfully light and open covered Courtyard space and the new Learning Space, which will be perfect for meetings, events and conferences.